Apple Pay

 Other notes which are specified in the General information table should be taken into account when testing purchases.

-When testing payment card verification, the final payment status is determined by the amount specified in the request:
+The final status of test payments and operations is determined by the amount specified in the request.

 One-step purchases by using Payment Page